 “Nothing.
 I’m doing my curb drill.”

-“Can’t you speed it up a bit?
-It looks like you’re watching a bloody tennis match!”
+“Can you speed it up a bit?
+It looks like you’re watching a tennis match!”

 Remembering something Whittaker had said about not allowing fear to dictate our lives when he had been a keynote speaker at one of our group meetings, I took a deep breath, did another quick check and walked smartly across the road.
 It wasn’t until I got to the other side that I remembered with sadness that Whitaker had recently been hit by a car and I began to feel anxious about making the journey back home in the dark.

-It turned out that the reason the meeting was at Squeak’s house was because he was keen to show off the new cat bed that his owner had recently bought for him, but Ron as usual, appeared more interested in Squeak’s food.
+It turned out that the reason the meeting was at Squeak’s house was because he wanted to show off the new cat bed that his owner had recently bought him, but Ron as usual, was more interested in Squeak’s food.